Titan News 2008

 Where to find probiotic molecules ?
 The search for these complex molecules must focus on cryovolcanoes.
 The radar and infrared images of Titan reveal several circular features on its surface.
 It is always quite difficult to distinguish between impact craters and ice volcanoes.
 Yet, a round topographic feature has been clearly identified as a potential cryovolcano.
 The name of this potential cryovolcano is Ganesa Macula.
 The feature, 180 km wide, well above Xanadu and at a similar longitude as Hotei Arcus, is reminiscent of Venusian volcanoes, which are characterized as pancake-shaped domes.

 Ganesa Macula exhibits a bright feature from an apparent central peak in radar images.
 The bright feature appears to represent a frozen lava river probably composed of water and ammonia.
 Has it reacted with tholins to form complex organic molecules or prebiotic substances ?
-Several other candidates, where one could look for liquid water and prebiotic molecules, can be spotted: one can mention Omacalt Macula above Fenzal /Aztlan or Elpis Macula above the same region.
+Several other candidates, where one could look for liquid water and prebiotic molecules, can be spotted: one can mention Omacalt Macula above Fensal /Aztlan or Elpis Macula above the same region.

 The artist's impression above, produced by Michael Carroll, represents the assumed Titanian cryovolcano, Ganesa Macula, clearly showing the frozen river of ice which represents the lava flow from the central peak of the pancake-shaped dome.
-This lava probably consists of a mixtures of water and ammonia.© Michael Carroll
+This lava probably consists of a mixture of water and ammonia.© Michael Carroll

 The radar mosaic above which was made from images captured by the Cassini synthetic aperture radar mapper on two flybys ( the flyby of October 26, 2004 for the lower part of the view and the flyby of January 13, 2007 for the upper part of the view ) reveals the circular geologic feature of Ganesa Macula ( in the lower left of the mosaic), interpreted as a cryovolcano or ice volcano with its presumed bright lava river of frozen ice.
 The mosaic is roughly 570 kilometers ( 354 miles ) wide and 390 kilometers ( 240 miles ) high and north is toward the top.